maiku1008/maiku1008.github.io/_posts/2017-12-12-importing-inheritance.md

 `sys.argv[1]` being the desired filename.

-Of course trying to run this via:
+Of course trying to run this with:
 ```
 python bulk_event_adder.py list.csv
 ```